-- (ii) the prescribed fire safety document for the registered premises; and - (d) accompanied by the fee prescribed under a regulation. - (4) The service provider also must provide any other relevant information reasonably required by the chief executive to decide the application. - (5) The chief executive must decide the application by renewing the accreditation or refusing to renew the accreditation.19 - (6) The accreditation may be renewed for a period ending not later than 3 years after the expiry day. - (7) If the application is still current on the expiry day, the accreditation does not end before the application is decided, or is withdrawn or lapses. - (8) If the chief executive decides the application by refusing to renew the accreditation- - (a) the chief executive must give the service provider a notice of the decision stating the day, not before the expiry day and not earlier than 7 days after the notice is given, on which the accreditation ends; and - (b) the accreditation continues in force until the stated day.
+- (5) The chief executive must decide the application by renewing the accreditation or refusing to renew the accreditation. - (6) The accreditation may be renewed for a period ending not later than 3 years after the expiry day. - (7) If the application is still current on the expiry day, the accreditation does not end before the application is decided, or is withdrawn or lapses. - (8) If the chief executive decides the application by refusing to renew the accreditation- - (a) the chief executive must give the service provider a notice of the decision stating the day, not before the expiry day and not earlier than 7 days after the notice is given, on which the accreditation ends; and - (b) the accreditation continues in force until the stated day.